RobotLocomotion/drake/drake/doc/models.rst

 physical object in Drake.
 You should have some understanding of XML formats, and be able to run Drake.
 However, you don't need to know C++.
-This document is not meant as a tutorial for creating URDF/SDF files, which you can find elsewhere.
+This document is not meant as a tutorial for creating URDF/SDF files, which you can find `elsewhere <http://gazebosim.org/tutorials?tut=build_robot>`_.
 But it does provide enough reference material for someone to edit or create a representation of an object for Drake, by defining the terminology and providing a brief description of what's in a model file.

 In this document, we call the URDF or SDF representation of the object a model.
 The model of an object will describe the object's physical properties, including visual, contact, and dynamic properties.
-Visual properties describe the appearance of an object, such as it's shape and texture.
-Dynamic properties describe how the object moves with the parameters mass and inertia.
-Contact properties (how the object responds to contacting other objects) have collision parameters.
+Visual properties describe the appearance of an object, such as its shape and texture.
+Dynamic properties describe how the object moves and have parameters like mass and spatial inertia.
+Contact properties describe how an object behaves when in contact with other objects and include numerous collision parameters.

 These properties allow you to do simulation, visualization, motion planning, and control.